Why Spring Framework is the Best Fit for Java Enterprise Applications

 - Java Persistence API: Support user-configurable naming strategies, improve standardization for schema generation, provide flexibility to generated values, and allow the use of custom types and transformational methods.

 Compatibility with these APIs of Java EE makes Spring the best for developing Java enterprise applications and web applications.

 Also Read: 9 Tips to Hire Java Developers

 Support Dependency Injection and Common Annotations

-Dependency Injection and aspect-oriented programming is the core concept of Java Spring framework.
+Dependency Injection and aspect-oriented programming is the core concept of the Java Spring framework.
 Spring core container for dependency injection (DI) enables the developers to inject objects into other objects, which creates a design in which Java classes are decoupled.

-Since the Spring Framework also supports the Dependency Injection for Java, which provides an integration point for configuration approaches and Common Annotations that apply across a range of web technologies, developers have the choice to not to use the DI mechanism provided by the Spring.
+Since the Spring Framework also supports the Dependency Injection for Java, which provides an integration point for configuration approaches and Common Annotations that apply across a range of web technologies, developers have the choice to not to use the DI mechanism provided by Spring.